 KIPP teachers create classrooms defined by high expectations because they believe in every student's unlimited potential.
-Alongside a committed team, KIPP teachers deliver tailored instruction to support student success into college and beyond.
+Alongside a committed team, KIPP teachers deliver tailored instruction to support student success into college, career, and beyond.

 This section of the page contains a carousel that visually displays 1 testimonial slide at a time.
 For screen reader users, these slides appear in a list below.
 The next and previous buttons only affect how these slides are shown visually, but do not affect what screen readers read, since all the slides are always shown to these users.

 Students see how my journey might be similar to theirs.
 I try to lead by example.
 I try to show them what grit and optimism look like in real life.

 Students see how my journey might be similar to theirs.
 I try to lead by example.
 I try to show them what grit and optimism look like in real life.Leyla Bravo-Willey, Fisher Fellow, KIPP Miami Schools

 A student's brain is like a sponge, and it is our duty as teachers to imprint a positive tattoo on that brain of: joy, curiosity, grit, and love.

 A student's brain is like a sponge, and it is our duty as teachers to imprint a positive tattoo on that brain of: joy, curiosity, grit, and love.Jerald Wolff, Teacher, KIPP Philadelphia Public Schools

 You will build so many amazing relationships here that you wouldn’t think of.
 The level of support inside and outside the classroom is incredible.